smkent/monoscad/modular-hose/README.md

 ### Model files and rendering

 Ensure all of the model's `*.scad` files are placed in the same directory.
-Open a part model file (such as `segment.scad`) in OpenSCAD.
+Open a part model file (such as `mh-segment.scad`) in OpenSCAD.
 Select your desired sizing and options in the OpenSCAD Customizer before rendering each part.

 ![OpenSCAD customizer screenshot](images/readme/customizer-screenshot-segment.png)